K–12 education: Etymology

 respectively, of free education in these countries.
 The related term "P–12" is also occasionally used in Australia and the United States to refer to the sum of K–12 plus preschool education.

-The accompanying image illustrates the education system in the United States.
+The accompanying image illustrates the education system, in the United States.
 The table shows the progression of the education system starting with the basic K–12 system then progressing through post-secondary education.
-K–14 refers to K–12 plus two years of post-secondary where training was received from vocational-technical institutions or community or junior colleges.
-K–16 is 12 years of compulsory education plus a 4-year undergrad program.
-The K numbers refer to the years of educational attainment and continues to progress upward accordingly depending on the degree being sought.
+K–14 refers to K–12 plus two years of post-secondary where training is received from vocational-technical institutions or community or junior colleges.
+K–16 is 12 years of compulsory education plus a 4-year undergraduate program.
+The K numbers refer to the years of educational attainment and continue to progress upward accordingly, depending on the degree being sought.

 Usage

 The term is often used as a kind of shorthand to collectively refer to the entirety of primary and secondary education, as it is much easier than having to say one is referring in the aggregate to elementary, middle, and high school education.
 However, it is rare for a school district to actually teach all K–12 grades at one unified school campus.
 Even the smallest school districts try to maintain, at a minimum, a two-tier distinction between an elementary school (K–8) and a high school (9–12).
 Unified K–12 schools are common, however, in rural and remote areas throughout Canada.
-The terms "PK–12", "PreK–12", or "Pre-K–12" are Sometimes used to add pre-kindergarten.
+The terms "PK–12", "PreK–12", or "Pre-K–12" are sometimes used to add pre-kindergarten.

 In school website URLs, the term also appears in the form "k12" (no punctuation), generally used before the country code top-level domain (or in the United States, the state's second-level domain).

 In marketing, the term is also used by American multinationals selling into the educational sector, such as Dell where UK customers are presented with this as a market segment choice.

 K–14, K–16, K–18 and K–20

 K–14 education also includes community colleges (the first two years of university).
 K–16 education adds a four-year undergraduate university degree.
-For simplicity purposes, education shorthand was created to denote specific education levels of achievement.
+For simplicity, education shorthand was created to denote specific education levels of achievement.
 This shorthand is commonly used in articles, publications and educational legislation.
 The following list contains the most commonly found shorthand descriptors: